griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 Note that for these data, the impact of shrinkage is very subtle but the pattern is that fold change values move towards 0.

 ### Annotate gene symbols onto the DE results
 DESeq2 was run with ensembl gene IDs as identifiers, this is not the most human friendly way to interpret results.
-Here gene symbols are merged onto the differential expressed gene list to make the results a bit more interpretable.
+Here gene symbols are merged onto the differentially expressed gene list to make the results a bit more interpretable.

 ```R
 # read in gene ID to name mappings (using "fread" an alternative to "read.table")